cloudify-cosmo/cloudify-interactive-tutorial/blueprint/README.md

 The blueprint in this repository sets up interactive tutorial application on AWS infrastructure.
 AWS plugin will initiate the instance on Europe West region and the application code will be deployed by Ansible

-This blueprint consist of: Keypair, ElasticIP, Security Group and Compute instance.
-The tutorial application will eventually be hosted on the Compute instance.
-Prior to running the blueprint you'll need to make some adjustments to the input file regarding the AWS environment.

 ### Set up an AWS environment:

 You'll need to make some adjustments to the input file to provide your own AWS credentials.
-Edit inputs/inputs.yaml and add you access key and secret You can also change the region, instance type and AMI (AMI must be support hvm)
+Edit inputs/inputs.yaml and add your access key and secret You can also change the region, instance type and AMI (AMI must support hvm)

 Now, execute the install workflow for the infrastructure: